Brian Belo

 Brian Belo (born 10 July 1987) is an English television personality and writer.
 He rose to fame after winning the eighth series of reality series Big Brother.
-Since then, he has become an internet columnist for entertainment magazine, Heat magazine, as well as a TV segment entertainer for Harry Hill's TV Burp and Big Brother's Big Mouth.
+Since then, he has been an internet columnist for entertainment magazine Heat as well as a TV segment entertainer for Harry Hill's TV Burp and Big Brother's Big Mouth.

 Career

 Big Brother

 Belo entered the Big Brother house on 15 June 2007.
 He was noted for his apparent ignorance with regard to William Shakespeare, claiming that he had never heard of the playwright.
 Belo was announced as the winner of the series on 31 August 2007, with 60% of the vote to win.
 Until 2018, Belo was the youngest winner of the series.